spacemeshos/go-spacemesh/docs/accounts.md

 ###### Strings encoding
 We use base58 for account id and public key as the canonical encodding but other data is hex encoded.

-- id - base58
-- publicKey - base58
+- publicKey - base58 - also the account id
 - cipherText - hex
 - cipherV - hex
 - mac - hex
 - salt: hex

 Refs
 - https://www.tarsnap.com/scrypt/scrypt.pdf